henrikstengaard/vampire-boot/README.md

 **6. Vampire boot ready for use**

-Vampire boot is now ready for use in a real Amiga.
+Vampire boot is now ready for use and can be configured.

 ![vampire_boot_1.png](screenshots/vampire_boot_1.png?raw=true)